 Stories from the Class of 2022

-University College Dublin’s newest alumni told us about their time at UCD and what they’re looking forward to after graduation.
+University College Dublin’s newest alumni, the class of 2022 told us about their time at UCD and what they’re looking forward to after graduation.

 Dariya Bazhenova - BComm International

 With war ongoing in her home country, Ukraine, Dariya Bazhenova took on a new role and spent her summer welcoming refugees to the UCD Belfield campus.

 Originally hailing from Ukraine, Dariya Bazhenova moved to Italy at the age of seven and later came to Ireland as a teenager by herself to complete her education.

 “At seventeen I had the opportunity to go abroad to improve my English.
 I decided to go to high school in Ireland so I went to school in Templemore, Tipperary.”

 She liked Ireland and the Irish culture so much that she decided to stay on and study for her undergraduate degree at UCD.